DanilleH22/EcoLifeHub/README.md

 ### News Page

-* Article links on different topics, each article has a picture to try represent the topic being covered by the artcile.
+* Article links on different topics, each article has a picture to try represent the topic being covered by the artcle.
 * Allows users to find easy access as to how not being sustainable effects each topic area.

 ![Screenshot of some of the news article on the news page.](/assets/image/readme-images/news-articles.png)

 ## Testing

-* The Websiste has been tested to see if it works well in the chrome devtools.
+* The Website has been tested to see if it works well in the chrome devtools.
 * It has been tested on different devices, on each broswer if it gets small all elements should go underneath one another.
 * The website has also been tested to see how it looks on other web browsers.

 * All social media links in the footer have been clicked to check if they open in a new tab.
 * A tested email has also been givent to ensure it will click through.
-* Aticles have been clicked to ensure that they open to the correct article, along with in a new tab.
+* Articles have been clicked to ensure that they open to the correct article, along with in a new tab.
 * The embedded video has also been played to make sure it works and controls are working too.
 * The navigation at the top and in the footer has been tested to make sure it clicks to the page been shown.

 When testing the website I had run into the issue of the images being used not being responsive.
 This was fixed by changing images from jpg to webp and including a fixed height and width in the HTML code.

-Another bug that I ahd faced was when trying to get my about sections to be responsive, photos and irames would not go horizontal.
+Another bug that I had faced was when trying to get my about sections to be responsive, photos and irames would not go horizontal.
 This was fixed by using 'grid-template-column' in css and 'order'.

 Another issue faced was when the website was deployed it would not show the picture images on the website, only the alt would show up.
 This was fixed by removing the '/' before all images.